 - a conclusion statement, which summarizes the work's impact.

-Remember, your abstract should be no more than 250 words and must describe the purpose, approach, and significance of your efforts in an engaging way that entices the audience to pay attention to you.
+Remember, your abstract or description should be no more than 250 words and must describe the purpose, approach, and significance of your efforts in an engaging way that entices the audience to pay attention to you.

 Go on to the "Apply